Artur-Galstyan/notes.arturgalstyan.dev/src/pages/posts/cafa6-protein-challenge.md

 $$

 This means that the `prot_t5` model is actively hurting our performance.
 So with a heavy heart, I must part ways with that model and only use ESM-C from now on.
 That's actually pretty good to know, because it simplifies my code and I don't have to wander a path that leads nowhere.
 I'd say this was a good use of the scientific method!

+Next up was combining our ESM-only model with the DeepGO-SE prediction.
+I weighted the ESM predictions at $0.7$ and the DeepGO ones at $0.3$.
+Combined both and submitting has netted us... drumroll...

+$$
+0.240
+$$

+Whoo, a massive $0.002$ increase.
+Well, I had hoped for more, but at least we are now in position 680/1335.